MFerretti27/Scoreboard/README.md

   - copy -- Used for copying full dictionaries and their contents for storing information to display later
   - traceback -- Used to print full traceback on error for debugging help
   - ast -- Used to assign elements in list a number for setting order
-  - io -- Used to display terminal information on gui, this shows whats going on while waiting for logos to be downloaded
+  - io -- Used to display terminal information on gui, this shows what's going on while waiting for logos to be downloaded

 ## Hardware Recommended
 - Raspberry PI (3b+ and up, the better the CPU the less lag displaying images)